demern/proxpy/README.md

 NOTE: These card images are the property of Wizards of the Coast.
 This tool is only meant to be used for casual play and testing at home!

 Still tweaking it, stay tuned.
 Cross-platform compatibility is definitely a goal but not confirmed right now.
-So far I've only tested this works on Linux (Fedora 32/Centos 7/WSL).
+So far I've only tested this works on Windows and Linux (Fedora 32/Centos 7/WSL).

 Install
 -------